Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 Mountaingrass is a participative event for performers and ticket buyers alike.

-We are looking for musicians who want to be a part of the event and be involved not only in concerts but also in workshops, jams including slow jams, and picking sessions.
+We are looking for musicians who want to be a part of the event, not just perform in concerts but also in workshops, jams and picking sessions.

 As Bluegrass and Old Time music are acoustic music forms, the festival encourages acoustic performances.
 Plugged-in or other non-acoustic instruments are discouraged.
 Professional sound engineers are available to provide microphone amplification.